savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 12:09 PM I'm thinking of have 5-10 levels and maybe implementing some more advanced stuff like puzzles

 1:20 PM Adjusted the labels for the number of hotdogs required and the number obtained, added timer to make the changing of the scenes less sudden,

 1:39 PM Added code for level 2, readjusted the placement for the ui words

 1:49 PM Added a folder for levels within the scenes folder

+2:51 PM Added levels 3-5 Scenes, worked further on the level 2 script

+2:57 PM Finished most of code for level 2 (just need to finish the level map to figure out where to place the area 2d node)

+Also I just understood why the scene would forever restart before, it was because the code would make the scene reset when ANY body entered it, included the platforms.
+I'm going to try to adjust the code to do something when the player body enters it specifically

+3:11 PM A forum post I found helped me with the above problem!!
+If I was a lil smarter I could've figured it out, but it was a simple solution: using an if statement to reset the scene based on the body that enters it.

+Actions: changed the collision body for the boundary to be a world boundary instead of a collision rectangle.
+This makes it way easier to make the whole edge "deathly".
+I should've done this with my flappy game project, but this is the whole point of learning tho!!

+I basically finished all of the level 2 code!
+(3:16 PM)